Quick tips for designing an accessible website

 Use high contrasting colour and white space

-Moreover, careful use of white space between elements on your website or separating text into sections makes for an easier read.
+Furthermore, using adequate white space between elements or separating text into sections enhances readability.

 6